 Vauxhall Mokka-e price & competition

-The electrified Mokka starts from £30,540 after the government plug-in car grant (PiCG), that’s £10,100 more than the regular petrol model that starts from £20,440.
+The electrified Mokka starts from £30,540 after the government plug-in car grant (PiCG), that’s £10,100 more than the regular petrol model which starts from £20,440.
 Granted, there are differences between the two powertrains, however, basing it on price alone might deter Vauxhall customers from the more efficient, fully electric Mokka-e.

 The Mokka-e is available in four trim levels: SE Nav Premium, SRi Nav Premium (on review), Elite Nav Premium and the limited-production Launch Edition.
 A breakdown of what these models offer can be seen below (click to expand):